-Protalix BioTherapeutics, Inc. and its wholly-owned subsidiary, Protalix Ltd. (the "Israeli Subsidiary" or "Protalix Ltd.," and collectively with Protalix BioTherapeutics, Inc., the "Company"), are biopharmaceutical companies focused on the development and commercialization of recombinant therapeutic proteins based on the Company's proprietary ProCellEx tm protein expression system ("ProCellEx").
+Protalix BioTherapeutics, Inc. and its wholly-owned subsidiary, Protalix Ltd. ("Protalix Ltd.," and collectively with Protalix BioTherapeutics, Inc., the "Company"), are biopharmaceutical companies focused on the development and commercialization of recombinant therapeutic proteins based on the Company's proprietary ProCellExtm protein expression system ("ProCellEx").
 In September 2009, the Company formed another wholly-owned subsidiary under the laws of the Netherlands in connection with the European Medicines Agency, or EMEA, application process in Europe.
-The Company's lead product development candidate is taliglucerase alfa for the treatment of Gaucher disease (the brand name for which is UPLYSOTM), which the Company is developing using its ProCellEx protein expression system.
+The Company's lead product development candidate is taliglucerase alfa for the treatment of Gaucher disease, which the Company is developing using its ProCellEx protein expression system.

 In September 2009, the Company successfully completed its phase III pivotal trial of taliglucerase alfa.
-In December 2009, the Company filed a New Drug Application ("NDA") submission with the U.S. Food and Drug Administration ("FDA") for taliglucerase alfa for the treatment of Gaucher disease.
+In July 2010, the U.S. Food and Drug Administration ("FDA") notified the Company that it had accepted the Company's new drug application (NDA) for taliglucerase alfa for the treatment of Gaucher disease and that it granted to taliglucerase alfa a Prescription Drug User Fee Act (PDUFA) action date of February 25, 2011.
 In addition to its phase III clinical trial, the Company initiated a clinical study in December 2008 to evaluate the safety and efficacy of switching Gaucher patients currently treated under the current standard of care to treatment with taliglucerase alfa.
 This switchover-study is not a prerequisite for the marketing approval of taliglucerase alfa.
-In August 2009, the Company received Fast Track Designation for taliglucerase alfa, and in September 2009, the FDA's Office of Orphan Product Development granted taliglucerase alfa Orphan Drug Status.